seansusmilch/least-watched/docs/media-processor.md

 - `episodesOnDisk` — number of episode files present
 - `totalEpisodes` — total episode count for the series
 - `seasonCount` — number of seasons
-- `completionPercentage` — percentage of episodes on disk
+- `completionPercentage` — percentage of episodes on disk (rounded to nearest integer)

 **Movie-specific fields:**

-- `quality` — quality profile name from Radarr
+- `quality` — quality profile name from Radarr (from movieFile.quality.quality.name)

-### 3.4 Unmatched Items
+### 3.5 Unmatched Items

 - Items without a match in Sonarr/Radarr retain only Emby-sourced data.
 - No error is raised for unmatched items; they are stored with available data.
+- Unmatched items have `sizeOnDisk` of 0.

 ---